OPENING OF THE 46TH AIA ANNUAL CONFERENCETransport

 I appreciate that the Airport Authorities Amendment Bill has not met with total support from both major domestic airlines, who believe it does not go far enough, and airports, who believe it goes too far.

 The legislative process to date is that the Select Committee considering the Bill has not yet reported back to Parliament.
+Hopefully this will happen in November.
+However, I feel it would be useful to summarise to you what the amendments seek to achieve and the impact on the aviation industry the changes that I hope the Bill will achieve.

 The main regulatory protection offered to airport customers at present is the requirement that airports consult with airlines before setting charges.